Krishna and the Govardhan Hill

 Every year, in the months of November and December, the herdsmen used to hold a festival for Indra.
 Indra is the king of the Devas including the Varna Deva (Lord of water) and Vayu Deva (Lord of wind).

-Therefore this festival was held to worship Indra so that he might bestow plentiful rain for them.
+Therefore this festival was held to worship Indra so that he might bestow plentiful rain on them.
 That year too, preparations were in full swing to celebrate the festival.
 The chief of the herdsmen, Nandagopar was supervising the festival preparations.

 He went to his father who was looking after the festival preparations and said to him, “Father, let us not hold this festival for Indra”.